V1ad8/SDA-hw1/README.md

 ## Personal Comments
 ### Do I believe I could have make a better implementation?
 Yes.
-I think it could have been implemented in a easier way.
-Like, instead of using the ll_list_t, to use a simple linked list, or maybe use just one struct for both functionalities.
-Also, i don't particularly like the way the code looks.
+I think it could have been implemented in an easier way.
+I don't particularly like the way the code looks.
 The debugging process was very overly complicated.
 As proof of this, i quit before debugging the last test.
 I hope it is easier to understand than to debug, and I hope this README made the process easier.

 ### What did I learn from this homework?
 First of all, I learned how the memory works.
 Secondly, I learned how to use valgrind better and with more efficiency.